jaymutuku/gatsby-netlify-blog/content/2020-05-15-autostart-docker-containers/index.md

 1. [PlantUML Server](https://hub.docker.com/r/plantuml/plantuml-server/)

-Docker server container to render [code as diagrams](https://real-world-plantuml.com/) or is it vice versa !
+Docker server container to render [code as diagrams](https://real-world-plantuml.com/) or is it vice versa!

 Check the references at the bottom of this post if you want to delve deeper into this subject.